“What did he mean when he said he hopes he doesn’t get to Heaven too soon?”

-Barnaby stood three feet behind the Captain and the moment Wilcox spun, Barnaby struck him in the face with the shovel.
+Levi stood three feet behind the Captain and the moment Wilcox spun, Levi struck him in the face with the shovel.

 The Captain fell to the ground unconscious and the lantern he held exploded on the floor.
 The corner of the house ignited.

-He ran over, knelt down, and pulled her up to her knees.
+He ran over, knelt, and pulled her to her knees.
 “I’m so sorry I left you.”
 He gave her a deep hug then hoisted her off the floor.

 “Thank you for coming back for me.
-I was afraid you forgot about me,” she replied, trembling against his chest.
-She wrapped her arms around his neck.
+I feared you forgot about me.”
+She trembled against his chest and wrapped her arms around his neck.

-“No I couldn’t forget about you.
-I came right back but you were gone and I couldn’t find you.”
+“No, I couldn’t forget about you.
+I came right back but you were gone.

 “I don’t know how I got here,” she said confused.

-They ran onto the porch and Barnaby set her down.
+They ran onto the porch and Levi set her down.

 “Hold my shovel, honey!”
-Barnaby said and he ran back inside.
+Levi said and he ran back inside.

 “Where are you going?” she called after him with renewed desperation.
 After he disappeared into the smoky darkness she raised her hand and felt the mild inflammation on her face where Captain Wilcox had hit her.

-One moment later Barnaby dragged Captain Wilcox by his boots out of the house.
-He yanked him off the porch not caring too much about Wilcox’s face as it thudded down each step, and pulled him a few yards from the house.
-The man deserved no compassion but Barnaby could not imagine God would be too pleased with Barnaby leaving him there to burn though already dead.
-Despite being a ghost, every specter he encountered still felt pain, and Barnaby couldn’t endure to see any more of it.
+One moment later Levi dragged Captain Wilcox by his boots out of the house.
+He yanked him off the porch not caring too much about Wilcox’s face as it thudded on each step, and pulled him a few yards from the house.
+The man deserved no compassion but Levi new God preferred he saved him.
+Despite being incorporeal, the specters he encountered felt pain, and Levi wanted no part in seeing more of it.

-He moved to Captain Wilcox and removed his scabbard and sword but kept an eye on him fearing he might sit up and grab him.
+He moved to Captain Wilcox and removed his scabbard and sword but kept an eye on him fearing he might spring awake and grab him.
 The captain did not stir.

 “Is he dead?”
 Victoria asked.

-“No I don’t think I could kill him, not for very long at least.”
+“No, I don’t think he can be killed, not for long at least.”
 He ran onto the porch now filling with smoke and snatched up Victoria with one arm and in the other carried the shovel and sword.